jonnonz1/nz-statute-book/acts/public/1981/juries-act-1981.md

 (1) Clauses 1, 4 to 15, 17, 20, 21, 23, and 25 of Schedule 2 are repealed on the date on which the COVID-19 Public Health Response Act 2020 is repealed.
 (2) This section, section 38 and the cross-heading above it, and the rest of Schedule 2 are repealed on the second anniversary of the date on which the COVID-19 Public Health Response Act 2020 is repealed.
 (3) A protocol made under clause 4 is revoked on the date on which the COVID-19 Public Health Response Act 2020 is repealed.

+## Schedule 1AA — Transitional, savings, and related provisions

+### Part 1 — Provisions relating to Juries (Age of Excusal) Amendment Act 2026

+### 1 Amendment to age of excusal does not apply to certain summonses
+(1) The amendments to sections 15 and 15A of this Act by the Juries (Age of Excusal) Amendment Act 2026 do not apply to a person in respect of a summons issued to that person before the commencement date.
+(2) In this clause,—
+  - **commencement date** means the date on which the Juries (Age of Excusal) Amendment Act 2026 comes into force
+  - **summons** means—
+    (a) a summons issued under section 13(1) of this Act; or (b) a replacement summons referred to in section 14C(1)﻿(c) or clause 19(4)﻿(b) of Schedule 2 of this Act.

 ## Schedule 1 — Enactments repealed